andrrew-c/property-data-scraper/README.md

 ## SQLITE database
-Refer to function "create_tables" in in "flats_tools".
+Refer to function "create_tables" in "flats_tools".